We are currently at maximum capacity for the 2015 workshop. Please contact theSCMMW Coordinator

 One Health: Marine Mammals and Humans Facing Similar Challenges in a Changing World

 The One Health movement is defined as "working at the interface of animals, people and the environment to solve complex problems that impact health and conservation".
 In this session, speakers will describe current topics in marine mammal health, highlighting the human, marine mammal and environment intersection.
 A panel discussion will end the session, followed by a lunchtime keynote address looking at our common health future.
 Concurrent Session Chair: Ann Bowles.

 Social Media as a Tool for Change

 Technology has enabled society to live in constant contact, living events as they happen, and spreading information at a record pace.
-We have access to information for every facet of our lives, including knowing more the environment and natural resources we depend upon.
-Social media has the ability to connect scientists directly with the public, create citizen science programs, and rally large groups of people to lend a voice to issues whether it is climate change or endangered species crises.
-Add to this instant information "apps" on our devices to help you with everything from ordering your coffee in a hurry to tracking endangered whales.
+We have access to information for every facet of our lives and can communicate with thousands instantly across the globe.
+Social media has the ability to connect scientists directly with the public, to create citizen science programs, and rally large groups of people to lend a voice to issues, whether it is climate change or endangered species crises.
 This session will discuss using social media to discuss current "hot topics" and how to bring far reaching public awareness to critical and timely issues.
+We will look at communication approaches, successes, and using analytics.
 Plenary Session Chair Sarah Wilson.